-A few days ago I was trying to come up with some new guitar tones for a gig I was about to do.
-Yep, I spent some time geeking with pedals, different guitar and working the tone controls on the amp – all in search of new guitar tones.
+A few days ago I was trying to come up with some new guitar tones for an upcoming gig.
+Yep, I spent some time geeking with pedals, different guitars and tweaking the amp.
+But, I found some great new guitar tones to use.

-For example having a Wah (however, uncool they are currently!) first will sound completely different from moving it so that is after all your dirt or overdrive pedals.
-Try it – it just might change where you put your Wah in future.
+For example, having your Wah first in the chain will sound completely different from placing it after all your drive pedals.
+Try it.
+It just might change your Wah’s location in future.

-During in my geek time, I was trying to come up with tones which sounded kinda Synth-y.
-I knew I wanted to use my Duo Jet for the Bigsby –because I wanted to be mess with the pitch.
+During my geeky time, I was trying to come up with tones which sounded kinda Synth-y.
+I wanted to use my Duo Jet for the Bigsby as I can use it to mess with the pitch.

 So guitar selected!
-Next up I tried using a RAT distortion for the base sound.
-So, I started with a really overdriven and fat guitar tone!
+Next up I tried using my RAT distortion for a fat overdriven guitar tone!
 Nice!
-I added a short delay, 100ms to be exact – with two repeats and set the feedback so it was just audible if you raked the strings.
-Adding the delay gave the tone some depth to the sound.
+I then added a short delay, 100ms to be exact.
+This was set with two repeats and so it was just audible.
+While you can’t hear the delay repeats, it adds depth to the sound.

-I wanted to throw into the mix a Phaser pedal – It’s new, barely been used and was a bit of fun.
+I wanted to throw into the mix a Phaser pedal.
+It’s new, barely used and was a bit of fun.
 I tried adding it at the front of the chain – didn’t change a thing.
 Darn!
-How about half way through the chain?
-The next minute of so involved some pedal moving.
+How about halfway through the chain?
+The next minute or so involved some pedal moving.

 The biggest change to your tone you can make is to try a different guitar.
-While you might not have a few different electrics around, you probably have a friend or two who you could swap with for a week or two.
-It will be worth doing purely for the challenging of trying a different guitar.
+While you might not have a few different electric guitars around, you probably have a few friends who you could swap with for a week or two.

-The time you’ll notice the biggest change is in the studio, where simply changing guitar and keeping the rest the same will inspire you with a completely different sound and feel.
+You’ll notice the biggest difference is in the studio, where simply changing guitar and keeping the rest the same will inspire you with a completely different sound and feel.

 Geek The Base Tone